 Mango Dining Table - Warm Exotic Custom Wood

-A mango dining table is warmth, character, and durability all in one.
-Mango wood is known for its unique, expressive grain: wavy lines, color variations from warm honey to dark brown to almost yellow-gold.
+A mango dining table is warmth, character, and sustainability in one.
+Mango wood is known for its special, expressive grain: wavy lines, color changes from warm honey to dark brown to almost yellow-gold.
 Each mango dining table is truly unique — the grain of one table is never the same as another.
-At Industrial Home, we make custom mango dining tables in any desired shape, finish, and size, with a base of your choice.
+At Industrial Home, we custom-make mango dining tables in any desired shape, finish, and size, with a choice of base.
+Solid wood is the material of the slow living movement: durable, handcrafted, and timeless — the opposite of fast furniture.

 Characteristics of Mango Wood for a Dining Table